unreno/metamsd/README.md

 ## Installation

-`MetaMSD.Rscript` is a single, self contained R script that is being developed in a OS X / Linux environment with R version 3.5.0, although it should run in Windows just the same.
+`MetaMSD.Rscript` is a single, self-contained R script that is being developed in a OS X / Linux environment with R version 3.5.0, although it should run in Windows just the same.

 R is available from a number of sources, but its primary is https://www.r-project.org.
 It can be installed from a number of package managers like MacPorts, Homebrew, APT (for Advanced Package Tool), Yellowdog Updater, Modified (YUM), or explicitly compiled from source code.